 Reaction & Thoughts:

-We should also praise director Robert Wise (West Side Story and The Sound of Music).
-He succeeds in keeping the film focused on its main themes.
+We should also praise director Robert Wise (West Side Story and The Sound of Music) — he succeeds in keeping the film focused on its main themes.
 Wise doesn’t have all the answers, but he certainly raises some interesting questions.

 Wise surrounded himself with a team of professionals.
 Composer Gill Melle’s (The Sentinel) simple but scary music score isn’t obstructive and sets the mood for most of the movie.
-Richard H. Kline’s (Soylent Green and Star Trek: The Motion Picture) complex multi-image camerawork creates considerably suspense.
+Richard H. Kline’s (Soylent Green and Star Trek: The Motion Picture) complex multi-image camerawork creates considerable suspense.
 The excellent visual effects were created by Albert Whitlock (Papillon and Earthquake) and Douglas Trumbull (2001: A Space Odyssey and Blade Runner).